erwinmintiens/signinghubapi/README.md

 - An API port (if the API URL is not defined as a URL).

 This object can execute the calls which are found in the API guide.
 These calls are translated to Python and the ```requests.Response``` object will be returned each time.

-# Dependencies
-This Python package depends on the [requests](https://pypi.org/project/requests/) module.